 - Technology– JROTC has a sophisticated technological framework used in classroom lessons.
 LET (Leadership Education Training) follows modules specifically designed to cover all the core content for the lessons on history, civics, life skills, and much more.

 - Citizenship – Being a good citizen means following a value system, learning an honor code and living by it.
 Many military boarding schools/academies follow the honor code: “do not lie, cheat, steal, nor tolerate, those that do.”
-As part of JROTC, they follow a set of core values: honor, integrity, respect, responsibility, and gratitude.
+As part of character development, they also have a set of core values that encourage honor, integrity, respect, responsibility, and gratitude.

-- Service orientation – Community service is a key component of any JROTC program and cadets learn how to do service projects to support their community.
-Community service projects vary by location, but range from food and blood drives, concerts at hospitals, mentorship programs for youth, and support to the elderly and the troops.
+- Service orientation – Service is a key component of any JROTC program and cadets learn how to do service projects to support their community.
+Community service projects vary by location, but range from food and blood drives, performances at hospitals, mentorship programs for youth, and support to the elderly and the troops.

 - Teamwork – Knowing how to make friends, build camaraderie, resolve conflict with peers, and when to offer a hand, are all key components of leadership training.
 Cadets attending military boarding schools/academies often see the lessons from JROTC carry over into their academic classes as well as in sports, clubs, and other activities.